-When considered one of World of Warcraft’s top 10 guilds recruited Cam as their leader hunter, his suicidal mind surged.
+When one of World of Warcraft’s top 10 guilds recruited Cam as their leader hunter, his suicidal mind surged.

 To earn the enviable invitation, Cam had spent sixteen hours a day grinding on WoW, to the detriment of everything else.
-He told his father he’d scored an activity at a local eating place; however, each day after his dad dropped him off on the McDonald’s across the road, Cam might hop the first bus home and log lower back on.
+He told his father he’d scored an activity at a local eating place; however, each day after his dad dropped him off at the McDonald’s across the road, Cam might hop the first bus home and log lower back on.

 Today, Cam has been sober from gaming for seven and a 1/2 years.
 For him, it becomes trouble that insinuated itself into each nook of his life over the path of his early life.